tornord/marko-vite-rendertostring/README.md

 The Marko server side rendering is done like this `template.renderToString(viewModel, errHtmlCallbackFunction);`

-Vite seems to add a <script> before and after our template html.
+Vite seems to add a <script></script> before and after our template html.
 Any idea how we can get rid of the unwanted script tags?

 ## To run the test